Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 Organising your site can be a daunting task.

-That’s why many people message me to ask me to help them to organise their sites (and I am usually happy to oblige).
+That’s why many people message me to ask me to help them to do a conversions audit and organise their sites (I am happy to oblige).

-As a professional content strategist in Hamilton, I get many requests to run content audits and to organise sites and blogs.
+As a professional content strategist in Hamilton, I get many requests to run conversion audits and to organise sites and blogs.

 Have you been putting off a site restructure?